SYS-Labs/rollux/packages/contracts-bedrock/STYLE_GUIDE.md

 All contracts should be assumed to live behind proxies (except in certain special circumstances).
 This means that new contracts MUST be built under the assumption of upgradeability.
-We use a minimal [`Proxy`](./contracts/universal/Proxy.sol) contract designed to be owned by a corresponding [`ProxyAdmin`](./contracts/universal/ProxyAdmin.sol) which follow the interfaces of OpenZeppelin's `Proxy` and `ProxyAdmin` contracts, respectively.
+We use a minimal [`Proxy`](./src/universal/Proxy.sol) contract designed to be owned by a corresponding [`ProxyAdmin`](./src/universal/ProxyAdmin.sol) which follow the interfaces of OpenZeppelin's `Proxy` and `ProxyAdmin` contracts, respectively.

 Unless explicitly discussed otherwise, you MUST include the following basic upgradeability pattern for each new implementation contract:

 1. Extend OpenZeppelin's `Initializable` base contract.
-2. Include a `uint8 public constant VERSION = X` at the TOP of your contract.
-3. Include a function `initialize` with the modifier `reinitializer(VERSION)`.
+2. Include a function `initialize` with the modifier `initializer()`.
-4. In the `constructor`, set any `immutable` variables and call the `initialize` function for setting mutables.
+3. In the `constructor`:
+    1. Call `_disableInitializers()` to ensure the implementation contract cannot be initialized.
+    2. Set any immutables.
+However, we generally prefer to not use immutables to ensure the same implementation contracts can be used for all chains, and to allow chain operators to dynamically configure parameters

+Because `reinitializer(uint64 version)` is not used, the process for upgrading the implementation is to atomically:
+1. Upgrade the implementation to the `StorageSetter` contract.
+2. Use that to set the initialized slot (typically slot 0) to zero.
+3. Upgrade the implementation to the desired new implementation and `initialize` it.

 ### Versioning

-All (non-library and non-abstract) contracts MUST extend the `Semver` base contract which exposes a `version()` function that returns a semver-compliant version string.
+All (non-library and non-abstract) contracts MUST inherit the `ISemver` interface which exposes a `version()` function that returns a semver-compliant version string.

-Contracts must have a `Semver` of `1.0.0` or greater to be production ready.
-Contracts with `Semver` values less than `1.0.0` should only be used locally or on devnets.
+Contracts must have a `version` of `1.0.0` or greater to be production ready.

-Additionally, contracts MUST use the following versioning scheme:
+Additionally, contracts MUST use the following versioning scheme when incrementing their version:

 - `patch` releases are to be used only for changes that do NOT modify contract bytecode (such as updating comments).
 - `minor` releases are to be used for changes that modify bytecode OR changes that expand the contract ABI provided that these changes do NOT break the existing interface.
 - `major` releases are to be used for changes that break the existing contract interface OR changes that modify the security model of a contract.

+The remainder of the contract versioning and release process can be found in [`VERSIONING.md](./VERSIONING.md).

 #### Exceptions

 We have made an exception to the `Semver` rule for the `WETH` contract to avoid making changes to a well-known, simple, and recognizable contract.

+Additionally, bumping the patch version does change the bytecode, so another exception is carved out for this.
+In other words, changing comments increments the patch version, which changes bytecode.
+This bytecode change implies a minor version increment is needed, but because it's just a version change, only a patch increment should be used.

 ### Dependencies

 Where basic functionality is already supported by an existing contract in the OpenZeppelin library, we should default to using the Upgradeable version of that contract.

+### Source Code

+The following guidelines should be followed for all contracts in the `src/` directory:

+- All state changing functions should emit a corresponding event.
+This ensures that all actions are transparent, can be easily monitored, and can be reconstructed from the event logs.

 ### Tests